-- default: this is the root path(s) to where files are stored without any DRS-like directory structure; in a nutshell, this is a single directory that should contain all the files needed by the run, without any sub-directory structure. - RAWOBS: this is the root path(s) to where the raw observational data files are stored; this is used by cmorize_obs.
+- default: this is the root path(s) where the tool will look for data from projects that do not have their own rootpath set. - RAWOBS: this is the root path(s) to where the raw observational data files are stored; this is used by cmorize_obs.

-3.3.5 Dataset definitions in recipe
+3.3.6 Dataset definitions in recipe